tannerbroberts/tannerbroberts.github.io/README.md

         ItemCreatePopup
         Popup

+    FILL:
+        Variables
+            Variables can be added, removed, and combined Variable Summaries
+            Quotas
+        Item RealTime view
+        Accountability view
+        ItemFilter: filterName filterProperties
+            ItemFilter can filter based on length, variable condition, and name BaseCalendarView
+        ViewItem
+        Item Library is basically just no filter, any other preset filters live below Mobile View closes shelf onViewItemClick and onAddItem

 GamePlans:
     CSS:
         1) Every visible component has a grid, and is a child of grid by default unless there's some wizardry that needs be done, in which case, it will be documented here: